aravind6472/Aravind-Research-Project/README.md

 The expected outcomes are: a trained neural network capable of mapping density volumes to structural coordinates and an inference framework that predicts RNA structure from density maps alone.
 Ultimately, this project aims to contribute a novel computational approach that bridges experimental cryo-EM data with automated RNA modeling.

 The file hpc_analysis.py is designed to build a neural network and train it on multiple pairs of PDB and MRC files.
 I named it hpc since I run these .py files on my university's computing cluster.
 The file inference.py then uses the trained model from hpc_analysis.py to take an input MRC file and predict its corresponding structure.
 Both scripts are still in preliminary stages, and I am actively working on improving them.
 Since I have been developing them on my local machine, there is currently not much of a commit history reflected in this repository.

+The commented-out code reflects an earlier approach I tried.
+I kept it in place so I can easily revert to it if my current approach doesn’t work as intended.